POLS 1140

 Why do we care?

-The importance of party identication reects the fact that—unlike particular social identities, which may come and go as electoral forces—partisanship is relevant in nearly all elections.
+The importance of party identication reflects the fact that—unlike particular social identities, which may come and go as electoral forces—partisanship is relevant in nearly all elections.
 It shapes voting behavior, of course.
 But beyond that, each party organizes the thinking of its adherents.
 A party constructs a conceptual viewpoint by which its voters can make sense of the political world. … like particular social identities tied to the special interests of groups, the reach of partisanship is very broad.
 For the voters who identify with a party, partisanship pulls together conceptually nearly every aspect of electoral politics.
 (Achen and Bartels 2017)

 Partisanship and the American Voter